-Gateron switches are also available in two different actuation points: 2.0mm and 3.0mm.
+Gateron switches are also available in two actuation points: 2.0mm and 3.0mm.
 The 2.0mm actuation point is best for gaming, while the 3.0mm actuation point is best for typing.

 Kailh Switches Overview

 Kailh switches are mechanical switches designed for use in keyboards.
-They are mostly known for their linear switches, which are similar to Cherry MX switches.
+They are mostly known for their linear switches, similar to Cherry MX switches.
 However, Kailh also makes other types of switches, such as tactile and clicky switches.

 Kailh switches have a lifespan of 50 million keystrokes, which is similar to Cherry MX switches.
 They are also resistant to dust and water, making them ideal for use in keyboards that will be used in a variety of environments.